luigirinaldi/dsd24/README.md

 ## Task 4

-We used instuction and data cache sizes of 2 KB and used compiler optimisation `O0` for this task.
+We use instuction and data cache sizes of 2 KB and used compiler optimisation `O0` for this task in order to obtain a baseline comparison.

+(Setting the sys_clk to 100us instead of 1ms introduces signifcant overhead, for example test 2 goes from 1360 ms to 17181000 us, extra 400ms)

 | Test Number | Program Size | Time (ms) | Result                    | Python `float`            | Python `double`     | Error (wrt `double`) | Relative Error |
 | ----------- | ------------ | --------- | ------------------------- | ------------------------- | ------------------- | -------------------- | -------------- |